Some ideas for the kinds of video suitable for young learners are also given.

 Video used as a basis for discussion, a model for learners to follow, a visual aid.

-A scheme of work using a video sequence may, however, encompass more than 1 of these roles.
+A scheme of work using a video sequence may, however, encompass more than one of these roles.
 Learners may watch a video to find out information about, for example, a famous person.
 The same lesson may also include work on developing listening skills to enable learners to extract the relevant information.
 It could then could be used to develop vocabulary on the topic of 'lives'.

 Criteria for selecting video